LucyNjoki/R-Fonts/README.md

 To check R fonts for windows
 ## Jupyterlab R Fonts for Windows

-This project is a tutorial on to checking R fonts for windows using Jupyter notebooks through the extrafont, package/library
+This project is a tutorial on checking R fonts for windows using Jupyter notebooks through the extrafont, package/library

 ## Getting Started